rzmv/pig-wolf-game/levels/README.txt

+Level-editor
+To create wolf, click on the field, there it'll appear.
+To create trajectory for him click consequently on the cells, with common side.
+At the end press key 'q', there will be a message "wolf created".

+When you are playing in Level-editor, to return to initial state press the key 'i'.
+You can stay at place by pressing 'z'.

 All levels are stored in one array in file LEVELS.js You may create your own level in Level-Editor
 After you created a JSON-file with your level you may add it to the LEVELS-array